djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 Table above shows the performance of all three editing methods on GPT-Neo-1.3B with 759 privacy neurons.
 APNEAP achieves 43.2% MRR suppression and 30.6% exposure reduction with 5.2% perplexity degradation, demonstrating a favorable privacy-utility tradeoff.
 Random noise steering performs comparably, achieving 42.9% MRR suppression and 43.6% exposure reduction (superior to APNEAP) with 7.9% perplexity degradation. *This suggests that identifying privacy neurons is more critical than the specific steering direction*.
 SEA achieves the strongest privacy protection (65.6% MRR suppression, 67.4% exposure reduction) but at substantial utility cost (37.5% perplexity increase), which may limit its practical applicability.

-### ablation study

-We conduct ablations across three axes to understand the sensitivity of our methods to hyperparameter choices:

-**Privacy Neuron Count.** By varying the selection threshold $\tau_{\mathrm{text}}$ from 0.0075 to 0.20, we obtain privacy neuron sets ranging from 2,303 neurons (3.1% of MLP dimensions) down to 34 neurons (0.05%).
-Results show that larger neuron sets generally achieve stronger privacy suppression but with greater utility cost, while smaller sets preserve perplexity but provide weaker protection.

-**Editing Strength.** For activation patching, we vary the steering coefficient $\alpha$.
-For random noise steering, we vary the standard deviation $\sigma$ from 0.1 to 2.0.
-Both show a consistent trade-off: stronger interventions yield greater exposure reduction at the cost of increased perplexity.
-The optimal operating point depends on the application's privacy-utility requirements.

-**Steering Method.** We compare directed steering (activation patching with computed steering vectors) against undirected perturbation (random Gaussian noise).
-While activation patching leverages task-specific information about privacy-leaking versus harmless activations, random noise provides a simpler baseline that requires no steering vector computation. *Our results suggest that random noise can achieve comparable privacy suppression at similar perplexity costs*, though directed steering may offer more predictable behavior.

-**Text threshold ablation.** Varying `text_threshold` reveals a clear privacy-utility trade-off: lower thresholds (more neurons) yield larger privacy improvements but higher perplexity.
-For example, 2303 neurons achieve ~75% exposure reduction but 147% perplexity increase, while 34 neurons achieve ~38% reduction with only ~9% perplexity increase.

 ### activation patching results

 ![Privacy-Utility Trade-off for Activation Patching](/public/sea_privacy/privacy_utility_apneap.png)